 We’re passionate about people and plants.
-Our goal is to improve lives by making social and therapeutic horticulture accessible to everyone.
+Our goal is to improve lives through social and therapeutic horticulture.

 sow – grow – flourish

 Gardening is increasingly being used as a fun and accessible therapeutic intervention to improve people’s health and wellbeing.

 We provide restorative gardening sessions and help organisations to set up and start running their own Garden to Wellbeing programmes.

 Client gardeners include children, youth groups, refugees, domestic abuse survivors, people living with dementia and those with additional support needs such as autism.